ft-interactive/starter-kit/docs/README.md

 After 5-10 seconds, the site should automatically open in your web browser.

 Try editing some files in the `client` folder.
-Whenever you save one of these files, it will trigger a rebuild of that file, and then reload your web browser when it's ready.
+Whenever you save one of these files, it will trigger whatever build tasks are necessary, and then reload your web browser when it's ready.
 This should rarely take more than a few seconds.

 When you want to stop working, quit out of `gulp serve` by typing <kbd>CTRL+C</kbd>.

-### Doing a production build
+### Making a production build

 ```sh
 $ gulp build